 Find the sum of your kWh usage, by adding all of the product's kWh usage together.

-This should give you a number that is relatively close to the kWh usage on your bill.
-And if you multiply your total kWh usage by your electricity rate (your electricity rate is also found on your bill), you should get a number close to the amount you paid on your electricity bill.
+This should give you a number that is relatively close to the kWh usage on your monthly energy bill from the electricity company.
+Multiply your total kWh usage by your electricity rate (found on your energy bill) to get an amount close to what you pay on your electricity bill.

 A quick note about heating and air conditioning.
 It can be hard to get an accurate measure of your estimated monthly usage of heating and A/C. If you have a smart thermostat, it can tell you how long it operates each month.
-If not, you can get an idea of the air conditioning's/heating's kWh usage by taking the sum of all other electrical appliances kWh usage, and then subtracting that sum from the total energy consumption listed on your bill.
+To estimate your air conditioning or heating’s kWh usage, add up the kWh usage of all your other electrical appliances.
+Then, subtract this sum from the total energy consumption on your electric bill.

 Use Household Averages